CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Dataset Construction and Analysis

-\paragraph{Coverage.} The CC-Riddle dataset merges generated Chinese character riddles with the crawled data and contains 27524 riddles in total.
-Besides, the dataset covers 7285 characters and most frequently used characters are included.
-Among the 6763 characters in GB/T 2312-1980 (a key official character set of China, used for simplified Chinese characters), the CC-Riddle dataset covers 6075 (89.8\%) of them.
-5053 characters are covered by crawled data and riddles of 1040(15.4\%) characters are supplemented by generation.
-Among the characters in the Table of General Standard Chinese characters (the current standard list of 8,105 Chinese characters published by the government of the People's Republic of China), the CC-Riddle covers 6194 (76.4\%) of them and the generation result supplement riddles for 1193(14.7\%) characters.
-Among all the 1193 characters included in this table, 3500 are designated as frequent, and 3358 (95.9\%) of them are covered by the CC-Riddle.
+\paragraph{Size and Coverage.} The CC-Riddle dataset integrates generated Chinese character riddles with web-crawled ones, culminating in a comprehensive collection of 27,517 unique riddles (Table \ref{tab:statistics}).
+It covers 7,279 characters and most frequently used characters are included.
+The whole dataset is split into training set, validation set and test set by characters with a ratio of 6:2:2.
+The ratios of generated riddles to web-crawled ones are roughly the same across training, validation and test set.
+We compare our dataset with two formal sets of Chinese characters: GB/T 2312-1980\footnote{A key official character set of China, used for simplified Chinese characters.} and the Table of General Standard Chinese Characters(TGSCC)\footnote{The current standard list of 8,105 Chinese characters published by the government of the People's Republic of China.}.
+Among all the 8,105 characters in TGSCC, 3,500 are designated as frequent.
+CC-Riddle covers most characters in these sets, as is shown in Table \ref{tab:coverage}.
 There are two main reasons that some characters are missing from the CC-Riddle.
-First, generated riddles for these characters are of low quality and are all rejected when filtering.
+First, generated riddles for these characters are of low quality and are all rejected during filtering.
 In most cases, descriptions of key radicals are absent in the rejected riddle.
-Second, some characters in GB/T 2312-1980 are radicals themselves and the necessary information (i.e., decomposition and explanation) of them are missing.
+Second, some characters in GB/T 2312-1980 are radicals themselves and necessary information (i.e., pinyin, decomposition and explanation) of them is missing.